 top of page

 When planning your estate, you want to make sure the people you choose will inherit your assets according to your wishes, that you minimise inheritance tax losses and that your entire property isn’t lost to home care costs.
 Trusts can achieve your aims, but it’s important to select the right one for your particular needs and circumstances.
-There are two main types of trusts you might consider:
+This is why our Estate Planning Service is invaluable, we will look at your personal circumstances and preferences and offer solutions that meet those needs.
+The following are Will trusts that may be of interest to you;

 Will Trusts